vtex-apps/service-example/docs/README.md

 When building a HTTP service, we should follow HTTP rules regarding data types, cache, authorization, and status code.
 Our example app sets a `ctx.status` value that will be used as a HTTP status code return value, but often we also want to give proper information about errors as well.

 The **node-vtex-api** already exports a handful of **custom error classes** that can be used for that purpose, like the `NotFoundError`.
-You just need to throw them inside one of the the route handlers that the appropriate response will be sent to the server.
+You just need to throw them inside one of the route handlers that the appropriate response will be sent to the server.

 ```typescript
 import { UserInputError } from '@vtex/api'